You are Here: Home > FAQ's

 TOP

-3. What is the prevalence of the condition of mental retardation in our country ?
+3. What is the prevalence of the condition of intellectual disability in our country ?

-Nearly 2% of the general population in our country is affected with mental retardation.
-There are presently about 168 lakhs of mentally retarded people in our country.
-Mental retardation can affect people from all walks of life.
+Nearly 2% of the general population in our country is affected with intellectual disability.
+There are presently about 168 lakhs of intellectually disabled people in our country. intellectual disability can affect people from all walks of life.

 TOP

-4. Do all mentally retarded children have same problems ?
+4. Do all intellectually disabled children have same problems ?

-All children with mental retardation are not alike.
-Each individual with mental retardation has unique problems based on the severity of condition and the ability to cope up with the problem.
-However, children with mental retardation generally have problems in:
+All children with intellectual disability are not alike.
+Each individual with intellectual disability has unique problems based on the severity of condition and the ability to cope up with the problem.
+However, children with intellectual disability generally have problems in:

 • motor coordination,